Banners Girls Learning Engineering Banners Girls Learning Engineering Banners Girls Learning Engineering

 Introduce a Girl to Engineering Day

-Since 2002, Nitsch Engineering has been hosting an annual Introduce a Girl to Engineering Day for 6th to 12th grade girls.
+Since 2002, Nitsch Engineering has been hosting an annual Introduce a Girl to Engineering Day for 6th to 12th grade students.
 Each year we aim to:

-• increase girls’ interest in engineering in a supportive and enthusiastic atmosphere.
+• increase attendees’ interest in engineering in a supportive and enthusiastic atmosphere.

 • educate them about the various engineering fields by showcasing different types of engineering each year.